Heritage and Society 2

 - discuss the most influential policies on the local, national and international level that have shaped the way heritage is defined, identified, produced, valued, managed, conserved and perceived;

-- possess advanced knowledge of and insight into important issues and practices in the fields of memory, culture and heritage;
+- demonstrate advanced knowledge of and insight into important issues and practices in the fields of memory, culture and heritage - and apply those insights in the context of a cultural project;

 - use key theories, approaches, concepts and methodologies in Heritage Studies, Public History and Archeology Studies, Memory Studies and Museum Studies to discuss and understand key transformations in heritage and society;

-- Kopytoff, I. (1986).
+Kopytoﬀ, I. (1986).
 The cultural biography of things: Commoditization as a process.
-In The social life of things.
-Commodities in cultural perspective, ed.
-A. Appadurai, 64–91.
+In A. Appadurai (ed.), The social life of things.
+Commodities in cultural perspective (pp. 64–91).
 Cambridge: Cambridge University Press.